Kortemme-Lab/ksi/notebook/20180107_use_loophash_for_design_step/use_loophash_for_design_step.rst

   .. figure:: turns_both_views.png

-     The input turn and the 10 models built by LoopHash.  (a) Side view.  (b) Top view.
+     The input turn (green) and the 10 models built by LoopHash (all other colors).  (a) Side view.  (b) Top view.
 Every model seems to be more or less a Type 1 turn (based on the direction the C=O bond in the middle peptide is facing).

 - Including fullatom mode (by providing the `relax_mover` and `nfullatom` options) for some reason causes the structure to fly open.
 The structures